 * Click here for rating key

-Watershed on Peachtree Restaurant Review: Watershed on Peachtree is helmed by Louisiana native chef/partner Joe Truex.
-Truex keeps Watershed's farm-to-table philosophy firmly in place, and local producers carry the day.
+Watershed on Peachtree Restaurant Review: Watershed on Peachtree’s menu follows the farm-to-table path, roaming the South and showcasing dishes and flavors from many of its regions.
+But there are other tastes as well, such as in the Thai curried flounder and beef Stroganoff.
+Bar snacks are well designed to accompany drinks, and we especially like the meatballs in tomato sauce, although they're a little too spicy for most wine, and the deviled eggs.
 Roasted oysters are cooked just enough, resulting in a bright oyster taste almost as if they were raw.
-The scallop schnitzel dish consists of sliced scallop crumb-coated and fried schnitzel-style, then topped with a fried quail egg.
-Another good starter is the crawfish pie, rather like an empanada.
-Grouper is pristinely fresh, and while the bone-in pork chop has promise, at the moment, it’s being brined too long, so winds up overly salty.
-The accompanying collard greens are seasoned with bacon jam, an inspired pairing.
+The bone-in pork chop has promise, but when we had it, it had been brined too long, so wound up overly salty.
+Its companion collard greens are seasoned with bacon jam, an inspired pairing.
 Fried chicken night is back, only it's now on Wednesdays and served family-style.
 For dessert, the chocolate cake in a jar is a whole lovin’ spoonful of goodness.
 The wine list offers many satisfying choices that complement the food, including a good number by the glass.
 At brunch, the cocktails, in a section called "Hair of the Dog," are all classics, from Bloody Marys to mimosas and Champagne cocktails.